Skip to main content

 03Why does the carrier want to send their own adjuster?+

 Carriers verify scope and price using their own adjusters.
-Our job is to give them complete, accurate documentation so the right scope gets approved the first time.
+The matched contractor's job is to give them complete, accurate documentation so the right scope gets approved the first time, and Rapid Restore helps you keep the process on track.

 04Can I choose my own restoration company?+